CodingBobby/codingbobby.github.io/_posts/2022-08-28-browser-black-magic.md

 I understand that a basic product which wants to achieve wide accessibility has to have a consistent UI that never changes much and has to be as flat as possible without any nieche functions not everybody would use frequently -- because those would distract and confuse.
 But keeping the UI as plain as possible results in a boring appearance and a very dull feeling when using it.
 That's what I dislike so much about Material Design by Google.
-It is so much optimised to work in every usecase that it is by far the worst set of icons, colours button designs and UI elements I have seen yet.
+It is so much optimised to work in every usecase that it is by far the worst set of icons, colours, button designs and UI elements I have seen yet.
 Hah, you've looked at the screenshot so intensively that you found this text!
 I would rather use a desktop designed like MacOS X Cheetah than one that follows the Material Design guidelines.